 What if it’s cloudy?

-As I mentioned above, it was cloudy for much of the time we were in Big Sur.
+It was cloudy for much of the time we were in Big Sur.
 When we shared about the clouds on Instagram, we had a lot of people chime in to agree that it’s often cloudy in the morning and early afternoon in Big Sur.
 If this happens to you, never fear!
 Stick it out until sunset, and it’s likely the clouds will burn off and you’ll get the Big Sur sunset you’ve been dreaming of.

 So that’s it!
-All we know about how to find the best views in Big Sur.
+All we know about things to do in Big Sur California.
 Have you been, or are you looking to go?
-In the comments below, please let us know your thoughts and other favorite photo spots!
+In the comments below, let us know your thoughts and other favorite photo spots!